JoshuaGrams/philtre2d/doc/objects/Object.md

 Transform functions
 -------------------
 `Object` also holds three different transform update functions to be used by itself and any child classes.
-Every object must have its `.updateTransform` property set to one of these, which will be called by `scene-tree` immediately before the object's children are init, and on every update immediately after the object's `update` is called.
+Objects in the Scene-Tree must have a `.updateTransform` method to update their `_to_world` matrix, which the Scene-Tree will call on all objects before the `draw` callback.

 ### Object.TRANSFORM_REGULAR(self)
 The default.
 Sets the object's `_to_world` matrix to its parent's `_to_world` multiplied by its own, updated, local transform.